coolya/some-modelix-samples/README.md

 *Note: All gradle commands assume you are in the top level folder of this repository.*

-To start up the system as described in UC 1b, you first have to have built the entire project:
+To start up the system as described in UC 1b, you first have to have build the entire project:

 ```
 ./gradlew